eljenso/livid/doc/rpi_setup.md

 bower install
 ```

-Lastly, change the playlist in `config.js` by changing `defaultPlaylist` to your needs.
+Change the playlist in `config.js` by changing `defaultPlaylist` to your needs.

+Finally, start Parti Q:
+`gulp`

 ## Troubleshouting ##